Casper-Guo/Armchair-Strategist/README.md

 ## Data Availability

 Data from all races beginning in the 2018 season, excluding test sessions, are available.
-This repository will be regularly updated during the F1 season.
+This repository will be automatically updated during the F1 season.

 ## Metrics Definitions

 See `SCHEMA.md` for details on the columns provided in `Data/all_laps_*.csv` and `Data/transformed_laps_*.csv` files.

-## Important Files
+## Usage Guide

-- Use `src/main.py` or `Notebooks/visualization.ipynb` to make your own visualizations. `Notebooks/visualization.ipynb` contains some example visualizations towards the end of the file.
+- Use `src/main.py` to make your own visualizations.
-- `Notebooks/data_loading.ipynb` and `Notebooks/data_transformation.ipynb` are _planned for removal_.
-Prefer `src/preprocessing.py` for acquiring and processing data.